-Best Ski Boot Cat Tracks Guide (Protectors, Traction, Grips)

 - Store in a shaded environment without extreme temperatures.

 Full instructions and walkthrough on my guide: How To Store Skis & Snowboards

 There is nothing like stepping into a damp ski boot.
 Not only will moisture sap away heat but it will weigh you down and degrade your ski boot.
 Ski boots will naturally dry if you take out the liners and keep them inside at room temperature, but it will take time.

-  If you’re planning to ski the next day and your boots are pretty wet from snowfall, sweat, or slushy spring snow – then there is nothing better than ski boot dryer.
+If you’re planning to ski the next day and your boots are pretty wet from snowfall, sweat, or slushy spring snow – then there is nothing better than a ski boot dryer.
 Ski boot dryers blow warm air into the boots wicking away moisture and drying them out within a few hours.

 There are a few different ski boot dryers from portable ones to home ones that can dry out 2 pairs of boots at once.
 Using a ski boot heater is much safer than putting them next to a fire or a hot heater – as this high-intensity heat can irreparably damage the shell and liner.

 Ski boot dryers use warm air and never get too hot which means they can be in contact with all boot materials without causing damage.
 They also have built-in timers (generally up to 3 hours) which means they will automatically switch off so you can leave them unattended or overnight without worrying about wasted electricity or overheating.